A Trying Afternoon

 - Definition of an unusual term central to your thesis

-2) Funnel: A funnel introduction begins broad and then narrows into the thesis statement.
-For example, if your thesis statement were “For the active traveler, cross-country skiing is a perfect way to spend a day in Steamboat Springs,” you could begin your introduction with a statement on cross-country skiing, followed by its growing popularity in the Western United States, its health benefits, and finally to the actual thesis statement.
+- Funnel: A funnel introduction begins broad and then narrows into the thesis statement.
+For example, if your thesis statement were “For the active traveler, cross-country skiing is a perfect way to spend a day in Steamboat Springs,” you could begin your introduction with a statement on cross-country skiing, followed by its growing popularity in the western United States, its health benefits, and finally get into the actual thesis statement.

 Introductions to Avoid